-This is a compilation of the Births, Deaths and Marriages Registration Act 1998 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains.
-For provisions that have come into operation, and for information about any reprint reprints, see the compilation table.
+This is a compilation of the Births, Deaths and Marriages Registration Act 1998 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
 For provisions that have not yet come into operation see the uncommenced provisions table.